How to Properly Treat Animal and Human Bites?

-Animal and human bites can happen to anyone of any age, seeking medical treatment to help with the bite is critical as it will help your healing process and eliminate any chance of future infection and issues.
+Animal and human bites can happen to anyone of any age; seeking medical treatment to help with the bite is critical, as it will help your healing process and eliminate any chance of future infection and issues.
 Visit Columbia Clinic Urgent Care today for treatment!
 For more information, contact us or book an appointment online.
 We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.

 Table of Contents: